Chivalry in Timeline – A Behind-the-Scenes Look

 Making-TimelineAnd Timeline reminds us that re-creating the past at Renaissance Faires and knightly tournaments (and in historically accurate movies) can provide a new perspective on the idealism and the realities of historical events and personalities, demonstrating yet again the importance of ethics, honor, responsibility and chivalry in the modern world.

-Chivalry Today readers are invited to take an intriguing behind-the-scenes look at the Making of Timeline in this short video feature.
+Chivalry Today readers are invited to take an intriguing behind-the-scenes look at the Making of Timeline (link no longer available) in this short video feature.
 You can read reviews of this movie, as well as finding nearby theaters and showtimes, at our favorite entertainment website, Rotten Tomatoes.